 This section incorporates the selection of the sample, review procedures, and criteria to conduct these examinations following the guidelines in the NAIC Market Conduct Examiners Handbook Chapter VIII G. Claims.
-As directed by The Commissioner of Insurance in the December 16, 2006 and September 12, 2005 Decision on the proposed Performance Standards CAR audit procedures and sampling techniques have been revised.

 Introduction

 Rule 10 of the CAR Rules of Operation requires CAR to conduct periodic audits of Servicing Carriers' claims including policies reinsured in the Plan and voluntarily written as specified in G.L. c.175 §113H.
 To satisfy this rule CAR conducts claim examinations to evaluate the effectiveness of their claim handling in meeting industry best practices as well as their compliance with the Performance Standards and NAIC Standards.
 Procedures for the examination are based on the NAIC Market Conduct Examiners Handbook Chapter VIII - Claims and are further defined in the Manual of Administrative Procedures (MAP) Chapter IV - Claims.
 The Servicing Carrier Questionnaire and internal documentation including, but not limited to, claim manuals, reserving and claim settlement procedures, and internal audits will be reviewed at the onset of the examination.
 The reviews are conducted using a systems application that has been built specifically for the purpose of evaluating claim handling practices and compliance with the Performance Standards.